shahmeer99/HCT-QA-Benchmark/README.md

 │   ├── qaps/                    # Question-answer pairs
 │   ├── prompts/                 # Prompts used in experiments
-│   ├── tables/                  # HCT images and CSVs (compressed as .gz files) │   ├── format_files.sh          # Script to prepare and uncompress data
+│   ├── tables/                  # HCT images and CSVs (compressed as .gz files) │
-│
 ├── synthetic_data_generator/    # Synthetic HCT generation (has its own README) │   ├── README_SYNTHETIC_GENERATOR.md